snoopdeep/RuleEngineAST/README.md

 3. **Configure Environment Variables**

-    Create a `.env` file in the `backend` directory and add your MongoDB connection URL:
+    In `.env` file of the `backend` directory, add your MongoDB connection URL:

     ```bash
     MONGODB_URI=your_mongodb_connection_string